derthadams/IMDb-to-neo4j/README.md

 ### Code organization
 The code is structured in two parts:
-1. A library `imdb-to-neo4j.py` which contains multipurpose classes and functions that handle scraping the IMDb pages and interacting with the neo4j database.
+1. A library `imdb-to-neo4j.py` which contains classes and functions that handle scraping the IMDb pages and interacting with the neo4j database.
 2. Standalone scripts that use `imdb-to-neo4j.py` to accomplish individual tasks:
     1. `add_people.py`: takes a list of people with their IMDb identifiers and adds them to the neo4j